🛠️ Live Workshop: Proven templates from AWS, Qlik and Supabase to unlock the $900B cloud marketplace opportunity → Register now

 What are cloud marketplaces?

 Cloud marketplaces are online platforms that facilitate the discovery, procurement, and management of software products.
 These platforms enable transactions between ISVs and businesses, offering a centralized hub where organizations can browse, compare, and purchase various software solutions.
-The three biggest cloud marketplaces are Amazon’s AWS Marketplace, Microsoft’s Azure Marketplace, and Google Cloud Marketplace.

-Gartner predicts that by 2026, all major cloud platforms and enterprise application providers will offer business component marketplaces to enable customers’ composable strategies, enriching overall quality, convenience and security.
 With these developments, it’s no longer a surprise that cloud marketplaces are evolving at an unprecedented pace.

 “The marketplace route to market is on fire and cannot be ignored by any channel leader,”

-Benefits of cloud marketplaces for buyers
+4 benefits of cloud marketplaces for buyers

 1. Cloud commits for third-party software purchases

-One of the significant benefits cloud marketplaces provide buyers is to draw their cloud commits, earmarked earlier for cloud infrastructure spend for third-party software purchases.
 As per the data shared by Roman Kirsanov, Founder & CEO of PartnerInsights, the commits on the AWS marketplace have increased by $10 Bn this quarter, adding up to $132 Bn.
-This is a powerful shift as it optimizes their cash usage on channels that can impact their bottom line and drive Return On Investment (ROI).

 2. Discovery of applications and services